Rick's Free Auto Repair Advice

 For caliper slide pins, use a high temperature synthetic brake grease like the ones shown below.

-For use under the anti rattle clips and on the anti rattle clips, use a high temperture synthetic brake grease like the ones listed below
+For use under the anti rattle clips and on the anti rattle clips, use a high temperature synthetic silicone brake grease.
+You want a dielectric grease so it won’t promote galvanic action like copper anti seize does.

 For use on the noise reduction shims where they contact the outboard caliper fingers, use a moly grease

-Use silicone or PAG based brake grease, not anti-seize.
+Use silicone or PAG based brake grease, not anti seize.

 Where anti-seize can be used